 JOUVENCX by Lou Masduraud

-Lou Masduraud is interested in spaces and practices of collective life, as well as the systems that make them possible.
-In her installations, realized contextually and in situ, she works on formal and informal networks of human activities.
-The more or less visible machinery (electrical networks, public lighting, sewers, underground tunnels) that constantly pumps and evacuates the flows necessary for the life of the city are her formal inspirations.
-Lampposts, air vents, mailboxes then become skylights toward the interior of the city's body, giving a glimpse of the negative places inhabited by the structures and architectures on which we depend to live.
+Lou Masduraud is interested in the spaces and practices of collective life, as well as the systems that make them possible.
+In her installations, made contextually and in situ, she works on formal and informal networks of human activities.
+The more or less visible machinery (electrical networks, public lights, sewers, underground tunnels) that are constantly pumping and evacuating the currents necessary for city life represent all kinds of formal inspirations for her.
+Street lamps, air vents, or letterboxes thus become skylights towards the interior fabric of the city, allowing glimpses of the inverted sites that reside within the structures and architectures that we depend on to live.

-In these interstitial places, she opens phantasmagorical spaces, outraged mirrors of reality, from a critical and feminist perspective.
-Whether they deal with the emotional economies of labour and hierarchical chains, the politics of self-organization and intellectual emancipation, or our relationship to ecology and ecosystems, her works are objects to make us think about our relationships with each other and our environments.
+In these interstitial places, phantasmagorical spaces open up, exaggerated mirrors of reality, within a critical and feminist perspective.
+Whether it be the emotional economies at work in hierarchical labour and channels, the politics of self-organisation and intellectual emancipation, or our relationship to ecology and ecosystems, her artworks are objects for exploring our relationships to one another and to our environments.

-Begun in 2018, the evolutionary project Active Substances presents here its fifth iteration and deploys itself outdoors for the first time.
-These installations borrow their forms from urban hydraulic technologies: public fountains, washhouses and drinking fountains.
-Here they host natural and medicinal decoctions of St. John's wort, immortelle and savory (with anxiolytic, analgesic and aphrodisiac virtues) to ward off the miasmas of the year 2020.
-Composed of a public fountain and two glazed ceramic urinals, JOUVENCX offers the public a collective treatment to smell.
+Launched in 2018, the evolutive project Active Substances presents its fifth iteration here and is deployed for the first time out of doors.
+These installations borrow their forms from urban hydraulic technologies such as public fountains, lavoirs, or public houses.
+Here, they host natural and medicinal concoctions of hypericum, everlasting flower, and wild basil (with anxiolytic, analgesic, and aphrodisiac properties) to ward off the miasma of the year 2020.
+Comprising a public fountain and two enamel-coated ceramic urinals, JOUVENCX presents a collective treatment for the public to inhale.

-Lou Masduraud (born in 1990, lives and works in Lyon and Geneva) will present her first monographic exhibition in France at Maison Populaire in 2021.
+Lou Masduraud (born in 1990, lives and works in Lyon and Geneva) will present her first monographic exhibition in France at the Maison populaire, in 2021.

 This project is made possible thanks to the curatorial residency of Maison populaire, with the support of Ministère de la Culture - DRAC Île-de-France, Conseil régional d’Île-de-France, Conseil départemental de la Seine-Saint-Denis, Ville de Montreuil, and Métropole du Grand Paris..